slint-ui/slint/docs/install_qt.md

 ### Windows

-For Windows it is necessary to have the `bin` directory of your Qt installation in the list of paths in the `PATH` environment variable, in order for the build system to locate `qmake` and to find the Qt DLLs when starting an application.
+For Windows it's necessary to have the `bin` directory of your Qt installation in the list of paths in the `PATH` environment variable, in order for the build system to locate `qmake` and to find the Qt DLLs when starting an application.

 ## How To Disable the Qt Backend

-By setting the `SLINT_NO_QT` environment variable when building Slint, the Qt backend will not be compiled and no attempt will be made to find Qt on the system.
-This will also disable the warning stating that Qt was not found.
+By setting the `SLINT_NO_QT` environment variable when building Slint, the Qt backend won't be compiled and no attempt will be made to find Qt on the system.
+This will also disable the warning stating that Qt wasn't found.